AI X (Twitter) Thread Writing: Hook, Arc, and Payoff

 FAQ

 • How long should threads be?
 6-12 tweets is the sweet spot.
-Longer threads need stronger payoff.
+Longer threads need a stronger payoff to justify the scroll.

-• Should I use Threads / Bluesky / Mastodon with the same prompt?
-Mostly yes, but each platform has different banned tics.
-Update the list.
+• Should I use the same prompt for Threads / Bluesky / Mastodon?
+Mostly yes, but each platform has different banned tics and no equivalent link penalty.
+Update the list per platform.

 Tags: #Social media #Personal brand #Workflow #X / Twitter